dropzone/dropzone/index.md

 - `maxThumbnailFilesize` in MB.
 When the filename exeeds this limit, the thumbnail will not be generated
 - `thumbnailWidth`
 - `thumbnailHeight`
-- `accept` is a function that gets a [file](https://developer.mozilla.org/en-US/docs/DOM/File) as parameter.
-If it returns `true` the file will be processed.
-Otherwise it will not be handled.
+- `accept` is a function that gets a [file](https://developer.mozilla.org/en-US/docs/DOM/File) and a `done` function as parameter.
+If the done function is invoked without a parameter, the file will be processed.
+If you pass an error message it will be displayed and the file will not be uploaded.
 - `previewTemplate` is a string that contains the template used for each dropped image.
 Change it to fulfill your needs but make sure to properly provide all elements.

 > You can also overwrite all default event actions in the options.
 So if you provide the option `drop` you can overwrite the default `drop` event handler.